amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 ```

-4. **From the photo-albums directory, run:** `amplify function build` and press Enter to confirm.
+4. **From the photoalbums directory, run:** `amplify function build` and press Enter to confirm.
 This will take care of installing the dependencies in our Lambda function's package.json.

-5. **Create photo-albums/amplify/backend/function/workshopphotoprocessor/parameters.json** and paste this content into it:
+5. **Create photoalbums/amplify/backend/function/workshopphotoprocessor/parameters.json** and paste this content into it:
 ```json
 {
 	"S3UserfilesBucketName": "REPLACE_WITH_USERFILES_BUCKET_NAME",